 Registration Pursuant to Section 49 of the Environmental Protection Act b) Wild Stock Production: A stock assessment on the proposed lease site was undertaken in 2014-15 in collaboration with a DFA biologist as per conditions prescribed in a DFO Experimental Permit and a strict sampling protocol.
-The standing commercial biomass was estimated at 171,600 kgs.
-Projected harvest over the first two years of operation will cover approximately 115 ha over each of the first two years, and is forecast to yield 86,000 kgs annually.
+The standing commercial biomass was estimated at 26,500 kgs.
+Projected harvest over the first two years of operation will cover approximately 40 ha over each of the first two years, and is forecast to yield 12,500 kgs annually.
+Significant spat falls found on the site suggest good future recruitment.

 Because this area has not been harvested in recent years, it may contain senescent bivalves that are no longer productive.
-Accordingly, the production plan has two steps: 1) harvesting and reconditioning of the sites; and 2), implementing a bivalve aquaculture program c) Harvesting Protocol: The lease would be divided into three parts: five percent of each location would be left alone to serve as a control for comparison with other treatments; the remainder would be divided into two equal parts that would be harvested, reconditioned and reseeded over two years.
+Accordingly, the production plan has two steps: 1) harvesting and reconditioning of the sites; and 2), implementing a bivalve aquaculture program.

+c) Harvesting Protocol: The lease would be divided into three parts: five percent of each location would be left alone to serve as a control for comparison with other treatments; the remainder would be divided into two equal parts that would be harvested, reconditioned and reseeded over two years.

 Harvesting will normally begin in April and continue into November.
-The bed will be fished in a rotational manner over a period of not less than two years.
+As noted, the bed will be fished in a rotational manner over a period of not less than two years.
 An evaluation will be made of the biological and economic effects of harvesting methodology, particularly to establish a protocol for reconditioning and oxygenation of the substrate for bivalve aquaculture.

-d) Aquaculture Strategy: Spat will be collected on site of from sites adjacent to the lease areas in accordance with existing DFO regulations and guidelines.
+d) Aquaculture Strategy: Spat will be collected on site or from sites adjacent to the lease areas in accordance with existing DFO regulations and guidelines.
 Juveniles will also be acquired from adjacent sites.
 Introduction and Transfer authorizations are therefore not anticipated as a requirement.

 Various aquaculture techniques will be compared to plots where only natural seeding was allowed after harvesting, and to the control areas that were never fished.
-The aquaculture plan calls for subdividing the area into equally sized subareas to compare enhancement techniques:
+The aquaculture plan calls for subdividing the area to compare enhancement techniques: